BVetMed, CertEM (StudMed), MRCVS

 Ed was born in North Yorkshire and grew up on an equestrian centre run by his parents.
-From a young age he was exposed to most aspects of the equine competition horse world and became interested in stud medicine as his parents stood stallions at stud.
-He has ridden since he was a small child.
+From a young age, he was exposed to most aspects of the equine competition horse world and became interested in stud medicine, as his parents stood stallions at stud.
+He has ridden and competed since he was a small child.

 Following education in Scarborough, he graduated from the Royal Veterinary College, London University in 1994.
 He was then awarded a scholarship to stay and continue his studies working in the equine hospital of the Royal Veterinary College, at the Potters Bar campus.